Pershing II: 1984 rollover

-1985 explosion
+1985 fire

-On 11 January 1985, three soldiers of C Battery, 3rd Battalion, 84th Field Artillery Regiment were killed in an explosion at Camp Redleg, the CAS site near Heilbronn.
-The explosion occurred while removing a missile stage from the storage container during an assembly operation.
+On 11 January 1985, three soldiers of C Battery, 3rd Battalion, 84th Field Artillery Regiment were killed in fire at Camp Redleg, the CAS site near Heilbronn.
+The fire occurred while removing a missile stage from the storage container during an assembly operation.
 An investigation revealed that the Kevlar rocket bottle had accumulated a triboelectric charge in the cold dry weather; as the motor was removed from the container, the electrical charge began to flow and created a hot spot that ignited the propellant.
 A moratorium on missile movement was enacted through late 1986, when new grounding and handling procedures were put into place.
 Ballistic covers were later added to the Pershing II missiles and to the Pershing 1a missiles still in use by the German Air Force.

-The incident gave the protesters a new issue: safety.
+The fire provoked further protests against the Pershing II deployment in the name of safety.
 The 56th Field Artillery Command worked closely with local authorities, the press and representatives of the protest groups to keep them informed.